celoyd/potato/docs/concepts.md

 But what is the roof’s actual color?

-We may refer [in-situ drone videos](https://www.youtube.com/watch?v=MLdckjstF3I#t=3m10s) or [Google’s own Street View product](https://maps.app.goo.gl/T9Dvrsg8HLY4YNsy9).
+We can refer to [in-situ drone videos](https://www.youtube.com/watch?v=MLdckjstF3I#t=3m10s) or [Google’s own Street View product](https://maps.app.goo.gl/T9Dvrsg8HLY4YNsy9).
 It is indeed blue, as we would expect that type of roof to be.

 I encourage skeptics to storm off and find their own examples.
 That’s what I’d do.
 Please find other lilac-in-commercial-imagery roofs in Manila, New Orleans, Colombo, Los Angeles, et alibi, and compare them to non-satellite sources.
 Here and there you will certainly find an actually lilac roof.
 I concede that there are some such roofs in the world.
 But I contend hat you will also find blue roofs consistently mis-rendered in satellite imagery.